John Mann Goggin: Biography

 Shortly after John M. Goggin's birth, his family moved to Miami, Florida, where Goggin's father, a dentist, had set up practice.
 Goggin would spend his early years here.
 Roaming in the Everglades, Goggin formed a thriving interest in the cultural history and ethnology of the region.
 Throughout high school, Goggin began collecting archaeological artifacts and exploring sites that he personally found, further establishing his love for the field of anthropological archaeology.

 Goggin began his undergraduate work at the University of Florida in Gainesville, but did not complete his B.A at the university.
-It was here that he composed his first paper, “A Ceramic Sequence in South Florida”, which explores the chronology of different pottery types of the Florida Natives.
+It was here that he composed his first paper, "A Ceramic Sequence in South Florida", which explores the chronology of different pottery types of the Florida Natives.
 Soon he transferred to the University of New Mexico, where he received his B.A. in Anthropology in 1938.

 Goggin remained in New Mexico for the next few years, continuing field work on the Pueblo Indians while maintaining part-time graduate studies at the University of New Mexico.
-From 1941–42, he held the position of curator for the Coronado State Monument which supplied Goggin with further experience in his inherent appreciation for artifacts.
+From 1941 to 1942, he held the position of curator for the Coronado State Monument which supplied Goggin with further experience in his inherent appreciation for artifacts.

 With the United States' involvement in World War II, Goggin took on the work as an engineer at Florida airports that were under construction.
 Physical disabilities left Goggin inadequate for overseas military efforts, but did not prevent his aid at the home front.
 After the war, Yale Peabody Museum offered Goggin an assistantship in favor of his excavations of F.H.
 Sommer III at upper Matecumbe Key.
 This made graduate work at Yale in anthropology possible for Goggin.
 Later, he received his M.A. from Yale in 1946 and then a Ph.D. in 1948 under the instruction of lifetime colleague, Irving Rouse.